verizonconnect/ngx-panels/README.md

 <!-- your app -->
 <ngx-panel-container></ngx-panel-container>
 ```

+You should place this container inside an HTML element which has `position: relative` and `overflow: hidden` as CSS contraints.

 Whenever you need, open a Panel using the panel service.
 You can do this in every part of your Angular application by injecting the service.